 In 1992, Winston Elliott became president of the Free Enterprise Institute.
 He later began the Institute’s Center for the American Republic.
-In 2010, Mr. Elliott started a blog called The Imaginative Conservative.
+In 2010, Mr. Elliott started an online journal called The Imaginative Conservative.
 (From Russell Kirk Center Spring 2011 Newsletter)

 Please tell us something about the work of the Center for the American Republic.